panzarino/mlbgame/README.md

 # mlbgame
-An API to retrieve and read MLB game JSON data.
+An API to retrieve and read MLB game JSON and XML data